Tomboys and Totems

-All of this is an excuse not only to recommend, (on St Valentine’s Day!), a stunning Australian film, but also to illustrate a point about the book of Revelation.
-The attitude of most Christians towards this “final chapter” resembles that of the headmistress of Appleyard College to Hanging Rock.
+This analysis is an excuse to recommend today (St Valentine’s Day, 2014), a stunning Australian film, but also to illustrate a point about the book of Revelation.
+The attitude of most Christians towards our own enigmatic “final chapter” resembles that of the headmistress of Appleyard College towards the Rock.

 Good morning, girls.

 Well, young ladies, we are indeed fortunate in the weather for our picnic to Hanging Rock.
 I have instructed Mademoiselle that as the day is likely to be warm, you may remove your gloves once the drag has passed through Woodend.